What Size Gas Cylinder for MIG Welding? It’s Decision Time

 You’ll find them smaller and larger, but most homeowner and hobby welders choose gas cylinders with volumes of 20, 40, 80 or 125 cf (cubic feet).

-The larger of these cylinders provide plenty of welding time while still remaining portable and easy to transport.
+The larger of these cylinders provide plenty of welding time while remaining portable and easy to transport.

 Keep in mind that specifications may vary among cylinder manufacturers.
 And because you may see high-pressure bottles labeled by a letter or content weight, I’ve included commonly used alternatives.